irisli/online-canvas/README.md

 Online Canvas
 -------------
-This is a simple drawing app that uses html5 and canvas for the drawing and a backend that uses socket.io to connect to other clients so that what is drawn by one user is seen by all other users.
+This is a simple drawing app that uses HTML5 canvas for the display and a backend that uses socket.io to connect to other clients.
+Lines drawn on one client will also show up on all other connected clients.

-Each time the app is loaded, a new random color is generated.
+Each time the app is loaded, the user is assigned a new random color.

 See it in action: http://draw.iris.li/

 ##Network##
 The server contains no drawing logic and all it does is relay messages from one client to all other clients.
-New users attempt to get seed data which is an object containing all previous lines that were drawn.
+New users attempt to get seed data which is data containing all the lines previously drawn.
+Once connected, a client is ready to sends out lines that they drew to all other clients.

 ###Network data type###
-This app uses a simple form of [JSON-RPC](http://en.wikipedia.org/wiki/JSON-RPC) as the network data format.
+This app uses a simple form of [JSON-RPC](http://en.wikipedia.org/wiki/JSON-RPC) for the transmission of data objects.
 Since there is no drawing logic on the server, there may be multiple responses to the same method request.
-Since there is no easy way to generate incremental request ids, sha-256 is used to generate unique request ids.
+Under this system, there is no easy way to generate incremental request ids.
+Therefore sha-256 is used to generate unique request ids.

 ```javascript
 --> {"method": "echo", "params": ["Hello JSON-RPC"], "id": hash}